Hell on Devil's Island

 Hell on Devil's Island is a 1957 American adventure film directed by Christian Nyby and written by Steven Ritch.
 The film stars Helmut Dantine, William Talman, Donna Martell, Jean Willes, Rex Ingram and Robert Cornthwaite.
-The film was released in August 1957, by 20th Century Fox.
+The film was theatrically released in August 1957 by 20th Century-Fox.

 Plot

 In the French Guinea prison known as Devil's Island, the ruthless commandant Bayard savagely beats Paul Rigaud and other convicts.
 The island's new governor, Renault, is determined to put an end to such brutality.

 Efforts by the evil Bayard and his seductive accomplice Suzanne, a cafe owner, fail to keep Rigaud confined and he is released.
 He meets up with former cellmate Lulu and is approached by Governor Renault, who has discovered Rigaud was a newspaper editor who was imprisoned unjustly for his published opinions.
 Renault requests that Rigaud help him expose the prison's cruel punishments, with help from the governor's daughter, Giselle.

 Suzanne agrees to betray Bayard, only to be stabbed to death by a bartender loyal to the commandant.
 Justice is ultimately done, however, after which Rigaud and Lulu begin personally tearing down the barriers of the prison.